 This means that several people who were attending JSConf had their flights canceled.

 As you may have noticed, the site looks completely different.
 It works completely different under the hood as well.
 Instead of pre-generating static html using node-blog, it runs on a node-powered web server using wheat.
-The actual files don't exists anywhere in the file-system.
+The actual files don't exist anywhere in the file-system.
 Wheat instead implements a mini virtual filesystem that can read local bare git repositories and serve files from them git the "

 git show" command.